krzentner/language-world/data/text-davinci-003/basic_md/push-3.md

+    - When the robot's gripper is not near the puck, the robot should place gripper above puck.
-    - When the robot's gripper is not above puck and the robot's gripper is not vertically aligned with the puck, the robot should put the gripper above the puck.
+    - When the robot's gripper is not around puck and the robot's gripper is open, the robot should drop gripper around puck.
-    - When the robot's gripper is vertically aligned with the puck and the robot's gripper is not near puck, the robot should push the gripper into the puck.
+    - When the robot's gripper is near puck and the robot's gripper is open, the robot should close gripper around puck.
-    - When the robot's gripper is near the puck and the puck is below the robot's gripper, the robot should slide the puck to the goal.
+    - When the robot's gripper is above puck and the robot's gripper is closed, the robot should move towards the target location, pushing the puck with it.